nanoutils/nanoutils/docs/docs/methods.md

 ## `construct`

-Passes arguments to a constructor to create an `object`
+Passes arguments to a constructor to create `object`

 ```js
 import { construct } from 'nanoutils'